Sri Srinivasa Perumal Temple

 Main entrance hallway of Sri Srinivasa Temple.

 Sri Srinivasa Perumal Temple or Sri Perumal Temple (சிங்கப்பூர் ஸ்ரீநிவாசப் பெருமாள் கோயில்) is one of the oldest temples in Singapore.
+It was built by the early Indian settlers who were of Tamil Speaking.
 It is located in Little India within the planning area of Kallang along Serangoon Road, where its tall Gopuram (tower) shows the different incarnations of Lord Vishnu.
 This large complex, dedicated to Vishnu, dates from 1855, but the 20-metres-tall Gopuram was only built in 1966 at a cost of S$300,000.
 The temple's five-tier Gopuram was a donation from P. Govindasamy Pillai, one of the earliest Indian migrants to Singapore.
 In 1978, the temple was gazetted as a National monument of Singapore.

 History

 In 1851, the temple's land was purchased from the East India Company and finished construction in 1855.
 It was initially known as Sri Narasimha Perumal Temple.

 A wedding hall was constructed and was officially opened on 19 June 1965 by the first president of Singapore, Yusof Ishak.

 In the period that followed, on the advice of elders, the temple's main deity was changed from Narasimha Perumal to Srinivasa Perumal and the temple was renamed as Sri Srinivasa Perumal Temple.

 On 10 November 1978, the temple was gazetted as a national monument of Singapore.